sahilseth/funr/README.md

 **Using devtools from terminal**

-Building up on the example above, we can wrap an entire R package, and use help text to show a few example.
+Building up on the example above, we can wrap an entire R package, and use help text to show a few examples.

 Here is an example, for wrapping devtools: https://github.com/sahilseth/funr/blob/master/inst/scripts/devtools